mgarriott/mail_hooker/README.md

     fg 1 # Bring mutt to the foreground (our first job)

-When you run this script, mutt will open with MailHooker in the background.
+When you run this script, mutt will open with MailHooker running in the background.
 When mutt is closed, MailHooker will stop automatically.

 ### Encrypting Your Config File with GPG ###

-If you are a real security stickler, you can encrypt your config file with GPG, and run the decrypter when calling MailHooker.
+If you are a real security stickler, you can encrypt your config file with GPG, and decrypt the data before passing it to MailHooker.

     gpg --batch -d config.yml.gpg | perl src/mail_hooker.pl

-GPG will prompt you for your password, and then pass the decrypted file straight into MailHooker.
+GPG will prompt you for your password, and then pass the decrypted config data straight into MailHooker.

 ## Contributing ##